AntoineNaccache/WorldOfAI/README.md

 | Model loading | Three.js `GLTFLoader` + `AnimationMixer` for GLB animations |
 | Input | Pointer Lock API + keyboard events |

----

-## Hackathon Criteria

-**World generation is central to gameplay** — every location beyond the bedroom is AI-generated on demand from a plain-text prompt.
-The generated JSON directly drives room geometry, colors, NPC personality, and Tripo asset generation.

-**Generation affects mechanics, progression, and interaction** — the AI-generated NPC chatbot shapes what the player learns and where they go next.
-Discovery of story-critical locations is gated by conversation with generated NPCs.
-The player's path through AI rooms is the core progression loop.

-**Tool Track** — Tripo3D for real-time 3D asset generation, Three.js as a lightweight zero-dependency renderer, Claude as world-builder and conversational AI engine.